This example shows how to read the Accelerometer on Raspberry Pi™ Sense HAT and use this data to control the movement of a LEGO MINDSTORMS™ EV3 robot.

 You need Simulink Support Package for Raspberry Pi to run Simulink model on Raspberry Pi hardware.

 1. Install Simulink Support Package for Raspberry Pi.

 Click the link to Download and Install Simulink Support Package for Raspberry Pi.

-2. Complete the Getting Started with Raspberry Pi Hardware example in Simulink Support Package for Raspberry Pi you just installed.
+2. Complete the Getting Started with Simulink Support Package for Raspberry Pi Hardware (Simulink Support Package for Raspberry Pi Hardware) example in Simulink Support Package for Raspberry Pi you just installed.

-Sense HAT Auto-rotate example shows usage of the Accelerometer on the Raspberry Pi Sense HAT.
+Auto-Rotate Image Displayed on Raspberry Pi Sense HAT LED matrix (Simulink Support Package for Raspberry Pi Hardware) example shows usage of the Accelerometer on the Raspberry Pi Sense HAT.
 The acceleration data is used to auto-rotate an image displayed on the LED matrix of Sense HAT.

 Complete this example to get familiarity with the usage of Accelerometer.

 In this task, we will build a EV3 robot and connect the EV3 brick to the same network as the Host PC.

 1. Build a two-wheeled robot.
 You can build a robot similar to the one described in the printed building instructions in the education core set.